eljefe303030/Melius/README.md

 ## Post-installation Steps
 ### Root Builder
-The list also uses Kezyma's Root Builder to keep the game root folder clean.
+The list uses Kezyma's Root Builder to keep the game root folder clean.
 Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running.
+### Stock Game
+Nordic Souls uses the Stock Game method.
+This is essentially a copy of Starfield included with the installation folder.
+This means that everything is completely separate from your Steam installation of Starfield (which is still required as the game files are not redistributed).
+The folder in question is called Stock Game, located at Melius\Stock Game.

 1. Launch ModOrganizer.exe in the Melius installation folder.
 If you get a popup asking about nxm links.
 Click Yes.